 During term one the school also competes at the ISTAA cross country championships.
 At BST, running is an exceptionally popular extra-curricular activity providing students with an all year round opportunity to develop fitness and try a new sport.
 In 2014/15 BST plans to enter the Kanto Plains cross country competition and host a number of triangular athletic events in partnership with many of the local ISTAA schools.

-No other sport encompasses life quite like cricket: the battle, the skill, the finesse, the strategy.
-Chess on grass!
 Term 3 sees the start of cricket in the Primary curriculum, and from early years we focus on fielding skills and timing when batting.
 As the students mature a greater emphasis is placed on technique, with skills such as bowling and batting at the forefront.
 Matches are played against a number of other club sides and BST hosts several coaching/ match days.
-The season finale is the parent/ student match with the required ‘tea break’ provided by our supportive parents.
-Play hard, play fair and play to enjoy are the only requirements.

 Fixtures are on a Sunday, to accomodate the Japanese school timetable, and home fixtures run with a Mid-day two hour training session, followed by the games.
 Given the excellent home facilities we usually play under floodlights until 7.00pm, which allows for a full game experience.
 In the main season there would be an expectation of 8 Sunday fixtures in the term, so the time commitment is considerable.

-The training session involves Fielding and Net practice, and we are fortunate to have regular input not just from the teams we play against but also from members of our parent and school trustee body who have cricketing experience.
+The training sessions involves Fielding and Net practice.
 The Seminar Field location allows us to set up nets and catching practice so that they can run at the same time, and we have all the equipment necessary to allow cricket practice to take place with full protection for up to 22 players.
 On the Showa site we use Incrediballs, a cricket ball substitute which behaves like a cricket ball for most purposes but which does not have the same effect should it hit a window.

-High and middle school boys and girls participate in competitive futsal at BST and is a well liked and well attended ECA.
-The Girls middle school team plays in two futsal leagues, firstly in the Kanto Plains futsal season throughout December to February where a number of teams from International school come together on Saturday to play, with a final end of season tournament in February.
-Due to this the middle school girls training session start in November and run through to February half term.
+High and middle school boys and girls participate in competitive futsal at BST and is a well attended ECA.
+The Girls middle school team plays in two futsal leagues, firstly in the Kanto Plains futsal season throughout December to February where a number of teams from International school come together on Saturday to play.
+Due to this the middle school girls training sessions run from November to February half term.
 Futsal resumes during term three for both the middle and high school boys and girls competing in the ISTAA futsal championships, playing a number of games against other schools during term 3 with a final end of season tournament in June.
-BST won the middle school boys Futsal tournament in 2013.

-Netball is a popular sport at BST amongst the middle and high school girls, with a large proportion of girls training every week during term one and two.
+Netball is a popular sport at BST amongst the middle and high school girls.
 Netball is a sport that is commonly played and studied in British schools and many of those joining BST already have a good set of skills that they can continue to develop and bring to our school team.
 There are a limited number of other teams to play against in Tokyo; however this does not deter our girls from regularly training and enjoying participating in netball.